-Alavés v Atlético Madrid
+Alaves end Atletico Madrid's unbeaten start

 Post update

 Attempt missed.
-Marcos Llorente (Atletico Madrid) header from the centre of the box is too high.
-Assisted by Mario Hermoso with a cross.
+Luis Suárez (Atletico Madrid) right footed shot from the right side of the six yard box is too high following a set piece situation.

 Post update